PasaLab/tachyon/docs/en/Running-Hive-with-Alluxio.md

 ```

 Distributing the Alluxio Client Jar in Hadoop MapReduce:

-you must place the client jar
+- You must place the client jar
 `alluxio-core-client-{{site.ALLUXIO_RELEASED_VERSION}}-jar-with-dependencies.jar`
 (located in the `/<PATH_TO_ALLUXIO>/core/client/target/` directory), in the `$HADOOP_HOME/lib`
 (may be `$HADOOP_HOME/share/hadoop/common/lib` for different versions of Hadoop) directory of every